mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 To check that we're getting an uninitialized value, we can opt for a compile-time warning.
-As of this post, I've found that `g++ 8.2.1` provides good warnings, while `clang++ 7.0.1` does not for this case.
+As of this post, I've found that `g++ 8.2.1` provides good warnings, while `clang++ 7.0.1` does not for this case (with `-Wuninitialized`).
 Note that optimizations are turned on to catch some extra examples where variables would be uninitialized.
+Alternatively, Visual Studio has powerful debugging support that includes "initializing"

 ```
 $ g++ -Wuninitalized -O2 a.cpp